JeremyBrent/RUDS_project_1/README.md

 	If we decide we want to work with these 'themes' we will need to decide specifically what data we want to work with.

+## Data left out
+	World bank data @ https://data.worldbank.org/ .
+Was too much content for me to decide what data we could use.
+Potential for using API through this link.
+	Note we do have data from the World Bank in Health Systems.